-- satisfactorily repeating a required course in which a D, F, or incomplete was received.
+- bringing one's GPA to the required level. - satisfactorily repeating a required course in which a D, F, or incomplete was received.
 A grade of "W" or "WF" will replace the D or F. The new grade will appear with the course in the semester it was re-taken - satisfactorily completing the following semester's work, if less than 75% of the coursework in the previous semester was completed

-If a student has not met the terms of satisfactory academic progress at the end of the probationary semester, a hearing with the Assistant Dean for Academic Programs and Faculty Advisor is held before the end of the first week of the next semester.
-Based upon this hearing, the Assistant Dean for Academic Programs may require a second hearing with the Dean present.
+If a student has not met the terms of satisfactory academic progress at the end of the probationary semester, a hearing with the Assistant Dean for Academic Affairs, and Faculty Advisor is held before the end of the first week of the next semester.
+Based upon this hearing, the Assistant Dean for Academic Affairs may require a second hearing with the Dean present.
 At the conclusion of this second hearing, a recommendation will be made to the student's Advisor regarding the student's future status.